Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Again, don't worry too much about the hows and whys of iterators yet, just go with it.

-We can zip the two iterators together, and each element inside them.
+We can zip the two iterators together, and ccompare each element inside them.

 If every element in each iterator is equal to the other, then the word is the same forwards and backwards.